-9.3.1 Each tank vehicle shall be provided with one portable fire extinguisher that has a minimum rating of 4-A: 40-B,C or with more than one portable fire extinguisher, each having a rating of 2-A: 20-B,C.

-- 9.3.2 Ratings shall be in accordance with NFPA 10, Standard for Portable Fire Extinguishers. - 9.3.3 Fire extinguishers shall be kept in good operating condition at all times and shall be located in an accessible place on each tank vehicle. - 9.3.4 Extinguishers shall be maintained in accordance with NFPA 10, Standard for Portable Fire Extinguishers.
+- 9.3.1 Each tank vehicle shall be provided with one portable fire extinguisher that has a minimum rating of 4-A:40-B,C or with more than one portable fire extinguisher, each having a rating of 2-A:20-B,C. - 9.3.1.1 Dry chemical fire extinguishers having an agent discharge rate of 1 lb/sec (0.45 kg/sec) or more shall be used. - 9.3.2 Ratings shall be in accordance with NFPA 10. - 9.3.3 Fire extinguishers shall be kept in good operating condition and shall be located on each tank vehicle in a readily accessible location from the ground. - 9.3.4 Extinguishers shall be inspected and serviced in accordance with NFPA 10.